Find your router’s password fast (then change it!)

 Here’s a tool to find out if your router has been hacked by criminals.

-Tags: default password, hackers, installation, internet, internet provider, malware, neighbors, Password, router, signal, username, Wi-Fi
+Tags: hackers, installation, internet, internet provider, malware, neighbors, passwords, router, signal, username, Wi-Fi